 To respond to these issues, the brand created a minimal design that uses two distinct layers of high-density polyurethane foams.

 - The top layer consists of 3 inches of proprietary T&N Adaptive® Foam.
 This material mimics memory foam and latex in pressure relief and support without the drawbacks (such as trapped heat in traditional memory foam).
 It wicks away heat with graphite and is infused with cooling gel.

 - The base layer is made from 7 inches of poly foam.
 It is a support level that gives the bed its shape and is much firmer than the top layer.

 Firmness (Support & Feel)

 Most people find medium-level firmness to be most comfortable in a mattress since it accommodates most sleeping positions.

-We rate Tuft & Needle a 5 out of 10 on our firmness scale with 10 being the firmest.
+We rate Tuft & Needle a 5 out of 10 on our firmness scale with 10 being the firmest (learn more about our scale for firmness here).
 Branded as a universally comfortable bed, the company continuously listens to customers to keep refining and improving every iteration of their bed.
 Due to direct customer feedback, they made it softer.

 To the touch, the cover and top layer are soft.
 There is a noticeable bounce to the top of the mattress and fast responsiveness.

 Pressing down further reveals the support of the thick base layer.
 Unlike the top layer, it does not deliver a deep bounce.